RMITLibrary/easy_cite/markdown/rmitharvard.md

 **Caption**

 **Rule**
-> Figure number: Description or explanation
+> Figure number: Description or explanation.

 **Example**
-> Figure 1: Image generated using OpenAI's DALL-E 2 from the prompt a brown owl in a forest.
 > ![A brown owl in a forest](images/Firefly-a-brown-owl-in-a-forest-16158.jpg)<br>
+> Figure 1: Image generated using OpenAI's DALL-E 2 from the prompt: a brown owl in a forest.<br>

 ###### end-subtype-content